 Same day stamping service

-The ‘same day’ stamping service is only available in exceptional circumstances, such as unexpected or unforeseen circumstances when it’s essential to have a document stamped immediately.
-You must email requests for the same day’ stamping service to: firstname.lastname@example.org
+- Our same-day stamping service is only offered under exceptional circumstances, for example, when a document has to be stamped as soon as possible due to an unfortunate or unforeseen circumstance.
+You must email requests for the same day’ stamping service to: email@example.com

-If you become aware that a transaction may need a stock transfer form stamped at short notice, you should email: email@example.com giving as much detail as possible, including the number of stock transfer forms to be stamped, specific reason or reasons for the request and the amount of Stamp Duty
+- For transactions that may need stock transfer forms stamped at short notice, please email firstname.lastname@example.org giving as much detail as possible, including the number of forms to be stamped, the reason or reasons for the request, and the amount of Stamp Duty.

 Reliefs and exemptions

 If you pay too much Stamp Duty on a transaction you may be able to claim a refund within 2 years of the date of the stamped document.
-If the document is undated, a refund can be claimed within 2 years of first execution.
+Therefore the documentation must be updated within 2 years of the execution to implement a refund.
 The Stamp Office will email you if they need more information to support your claim.
-If your refund is agreed upon, the Stamp Duty will be repaid, usually with interest, from the date, the tax was paid.
+A refund will be granted if the tax was paid after the refund agreement is approved, usually with interest.

 UK shares bought from abroad

-If you buy foreign shares you do not have to pay Stamp Duty.
-If however you bring a document which transfers shares into the UK there could be a charge to Stamp Duty.
+- And if you buy foreign shares you do not have to pay Stamp Duty.
+If however, you bring a document that transfers shares into the UK there could be a charge to Stamp Duty.
 There may be other foreign taxes to pay.

-For expert assistance regarding HMRC advice contact firstname.lastname@example.org or WhatsApp us on 07583452230 and we can connect you to the right professional.
-Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
-If you find this information useful, please follow our social media platforms, like and share.
+For expert assistance regarding HMRC advice contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right entertainment law professional.
+Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
+If you find this information useful, please follow our social media platforms, like, and share.